Best Cyber Monday TV Deals

 CR’s test results: Samsung QN60Q60AAFXZA 60-inch TV

 This 65-inch 4K smart TV from Insignia—which uses the Amazon Fire TV smart TV system—offers satisfying HD and 4K picture quality, but its HDR performance is ineffective, mainly due to peak brightness limitations.
-The good news is that Best Buy just dropped its price by $40 on Black Friday.
+The good news is that Best Buy dropped its price by $40 on Black Friday, and that deal is continuing.

 CR’s test results: Insignia NS-65DF710NA21 65-inch TV